NRIT Recovery for Rental Expenses — Non-EU Non-Residents

 - Rental contract and an occupancy calendar to apportion expenses.

-Both include the evidence dossier and full defence in the administrative route.
+The plans include the evidence dossier and follow-up and initial defence in the administrative route, scope-dependent.